taichi/modernjs/modernjs.en.md

 It often happens that the build results on the CI server where the environment gets beautiful every time the environment does not match the build results of the local environment where various things are stacked.

 Especially, in my case I am developing in Windows environment, so it is easy for the environment to differ from CircleCI in Linux environment.
-That is, SSH login is an extremely important function.
+That is, SSH login is a highly important feature.

 [AppVeyor] is used to build in a clean Windows environment.
-Just a little crafted the configuration file, you can debug and collect logs by [can connect to RDP](https://www.appveyor.com/docs/how-to/rdp-to-build-worker/).
+Just a little crafted the configuration file; you can debug and collect logs by [can connect to RDP](https://www.appveyor.com/docs/how-to/rdp-to-build-worker/).

 The OS is Windows Server 2012 R2 (x64), but it does not use it so that the difference between the server OS and the client OS becomes a problem.

 About managing dependency modules
-Based on package.json which stores meta information about the project in Node, it comes with a tool called npm that can execute various tasks.
+Based on package.json which stores meta-information about the project in Node, it comes with a tool called npm that can execute various tasks.

 Especially important among tasks to be executed from npm is automatic downloading of dependent libraries.